Game-theoretic Regulated Decentralized Coordination for Airspace Sector Overload Mitigation: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the National Science Foundation CAREER award under grants 2336840 and 2211548, by the National Aeronautics and Space Administration ULI Award under grant 80NSSC21M0071, and by the Office of Naval Research under grant N00014-22-1-2703.
+This work was supported by the National Science Foundation CAREER award under grants 2336840 and 2211548, by the National Aeronautics and Space Administration ULI Award under grants 80NSSC21M0071 and 80NSSC24M0070, and by the Office of Naval Research under grant N00014-22-1-2703.